-If you are a registered shareholder we will be mailing you this Notice of Meeting and our management proxy circular with a form of proxy (the "Meeting Materials") on or about March 30, 2015.
+If you are a registered shareholder we will be mailing you this Notice of Meeting and our management proxy circular with a form of proxy (the "Meeting Materials") on or about March 27, 2017.
 Pursuant to applicable securities laws, we have chosen to provide the Meeting Materials and our Annual Report to beneficial shareholders using Notice and Access under National Instrument 54-101 - Communications with Beneficial Owners of Securities of a Reporting Issuer and under National Instrument 51-102 - Continuous Disclosure Obligations.

-On or about March 30, 2015, we will mail to beneficial shareholders of record as of the close of business on March 20, 2015, a Notice containing instructions on how to access our Meeting Materials and Annual Report, including our financial statements and management's discussion and analysis for the year ended December 31, 2014, and how to vote.
-Shareholders who have requested printed copies of our financial statements and management's discussion and analysis for the year ended December 31, 2014, will continue to receive them by mail.
+On or about March 27, 2017, we will mail to beneficial shareholders of record, a Notice containing instructions on how to vote and how to access our Meeting Materials and Annual Report, including our financial statements and management's discussion and analysis for the year ended December 31, 2016.
+Shareholders who have requested printed copies of our financial statements and management's discussion and analysis for the year ended December 31, 2016, will continue to receive them by mail.

-If you received a Notice by mail, you will not receive a printed copy of the Meeting Materials or our Annual Report, including our financial statements and management's discussion and analysis for the year ended December 31, 2014, in the mail.
+If you received a Notice by mail, you will not receive a printed copy of the Meeting Materials or our Annual Report for the year ended December 31, 2016, in the mail.
 Instead, the Notice instructs you how to access and review all of the important information contained in those documents.
 The Notice also instructs you on how you may submit your proxy over the Internet or by telephone.
 If you received a Notice by mail and would like to receive a printed copy of the Meeting Materials or the Annual Report, you should follow the instructions for requesting such materials included in the Notice.

-Copies of the Meeting Materials and the Annual Report, including our financial statements and management's discussion and analysis for the year ended December 31, 2014, are also available on the Internet at www.sedar.com and at http://www.envisionreports.com/Tree Island 2015AGM.
+Copies of the Meeting Materials and the Annual Report, including our financial statements and management's discussion and analysis for the year ended December 31, 2016, are available on the Internet at:

+www.envisionreports.com/Tree\Island\2017